Feeling down after bombing a job application aptitude test? You're not alone

 3. Cultural and socioeconomic biases

 For instance, examples or contexts that are more familiar to certain demographics can skew results, putting others at a systemic disadvantage.
-Additionally, disparities in access to preparatory resources for wealthier individuals can disadvantage candidates from underrepresented backgrounds, skewing results and creating systemic inequities.
+Additionally, research from the Brookings Institution demonstrates that disparities in access to preparatory resources for wealthier individuals can disadvantage candidates from underrepresented backgrounds, skewing results and creating systemic inequities.

 4. Narrow focus

 Aptitude tests measure a limited range of skills, leaving out critical factors such as emotional intelligence, creativity, and collaboration.
+Harvard Business Review research emphasizes that emotional intelligence often predicts workplace success better than cognitive ability alone.
 In real workplaces, these are often the qualities that differentiate a good hire from a great one.

 5. The stress factor